acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

 ## SQL query structure

+a.)a) Total Sales by Region.
-a.)
-Objective : Identify the total sales for country and the region more productive.
+Objective : View total sales by country and the most productive region.

+b) Top 5 Best Selling Products.
+Objective: To identify the 5 best-selling products in terms of quantity.

+c) Sales per Employee.
+Objective: Analyze which employee generates the most sales.